kamakshi-865/etl-validation-dashboard/retail-data-pipeline/README.md

 - Structured logging module
 - Scheduling / automation
 - PySpark support for large-volume processing
+- Deployment of the dashboard (Streamlit Community Cloud)

 TODO hooks are left in the codebase where those integrations will attach.